wyxfhb/jettl/obsidian_notes/New Notes/Temporary Notes.md

 ---

 For typical overrides to functionality.
-One thing is for Last Ack where the Error that was in an Actor.. how to handle, well there is default functionality in the Example Internal Actor that appends these errors to the creators object wire AND if from a creator, Destroys itself.
+One thing is for `Has Destroyed` where the Error that was in an Actor.. how to handle, well there is default functionality in the Example Internal Actor that appends these errors to the creators object wire AND if from a creator, Destroys itself.
 ### Msg methods

 1. Drop messages method